 But if there’s one question I always receive, it’s how do you do it?

 Besides the fact of turning my travel blogging hobby into a career, a bit of advice that I cannot stress enough is to simply go with the flow and relax.

 I see so many people give in to hiring travel agents.
-The go off booking reservations here, rushing to go see this and that, and before you know it, your vacations is over and you’re stuck back in the cubicle at the office.
+The go-off booking reservations here, rushing to go see this and that, and before you know it, your vacation is over and you’re stuck back in the cubicle at the office.